wilmTap/analytics-udd/README.md

 You can do all this through the Github GUI, but you're welcome to use any other git tool you prefer.

 Particular release versions will get their own branches, but the main branch will always contain the latest agreed release.
 Releases will be made after the group has come to an agreement.

+Versioning is done broadly as follows: major versions (majorVersion.minorVersion.patch) indicate major datamodel changes.
+Minor versions denote changes that can break applications, such as the deletion of properties that were valid in earlier versions.
+Patches can include the addition of new properties.

+Note that some properties will be marked as 'deprecated'.
+This means that the property is still valid, but will be removed by the next minor version update.

 ##Acknowledgements